The 8-Month Sleep Regression: What It Is and How to Handle It

 There are several strategies for expertly handling the 8-month sleep regression.
 Here are my top tips:

 Use white noise for all nights and naps.
 White noise is like a soothing teddy bear…in audio form.
 A high-quality, rumbly white noise can help distract babies from internal discomforts (like throbbing gums) and mask outside disturbances (like passing trucks and barking dogs).
 Just keep in mind that not all white noise is created equal!
 High-pitched white noise can be harsh, hissy, whiney, and just as annoying to babies as sirens and alarms.
-Low-pitched sounds that are consistent, droning, and hypnotic—like the sounds used in SNOObear and SNOO—are perfect for lulling babies to sleep.
+Low-pitched sounds that are consistent, droning, and hypnotic—like the sounds used in SNOObie, SNOObear, SNOO—are perfect for lulling babies to sleep.

 Top off feedings with extra fats.
 If you think your baby’s hungry tummy is the reason for wake-ups, add some extra fat during your evening feeds.
 Serving up a healthy fat like avocado or mixing a smidge of olive oil into your baby’s dinner are great ways to keep babies fuller longer.
 At the same time, make sure your baby is getting enough milk or formula throughout the day, too.

 Tackle teething pain.
 Swollen gums aren’t terribly painful, but they can throb more when your child lays down, which is annoying enough to wake a baby from light sleep.
 If you suspect that teething is stealing your baby’s ZZZs, dip a corner of a rough washcloth into apple juice and place it in the freezer.
 Once the sweetened washcloth is frozen, hand it over to your baby to gnaw on and relieve the pain.
 If the pain is more than a frozen washcloth can soothe, speak to your pediatrician about possibly using ibuprofen.
 (Learn more about easing teething pain.)